GloriaOlaleye/gloriaolaleye.github.io/README.md

 After the analysis, the resuts were visualized in Tableau. the visualizations can be accessed
 <a href="https://public.tableau.com/app/profile/gloria.olaleye/viz/CyclisticTripdataDashboard/RideType">here.</a>

-The analysis question: How do annual members and casual riders use Cyclistic bikes differntly? will be answered from insight  generated from the data visualization.
+The analysis question: How do annual members and casual riders use Cyclistic bikes differently? will be answered from insight  generated from the data visualization.

 The comparison between members and casual riders will be made from
 1. #### Ride Type